icy/rolo/README.md

-  Before starting your `<command>` (using `exec`), `rolo.rb` will open a socket on a local address `127.x.y.1:<port>` (`x.y` is translated from process's user id hence that allows two different users on the system to use the same `<port>`.)
-This socket will immediately closed after your program exit.
+  Before starting your `<command>` (using `exec`), `rolo.rb` will open a socket on a local address `127.x.y.1:<port>` (`x.y` is translated from process's user id hence that allows two different users on the system to use the same `<port>`; You can specify address by using the option `--address <address>`, though.)
+This socket will be closed after your command exits.
 And as long as your command is running, we have a chance to check its status by simply checking the status of this socket.
 If it is still open when `rolo.rb` is invoked, `rolo.rb` will exit without invoking a new instance of your program.